Hungary's leftist opposition to offer business new deal

-BUDAPEST Hungary's opposition will offer banks and businesses a "new deal" to gradually reduce special taxes to an average European level in exchange for investments to boost the economy if they win 2014 elections, the leaders of the leftist alliance said on Wednesday.
+BUDAPEST Hungary's opposition will offer banks and businesses a "new deal" to gradually phase out special taxes in exchange for investments to boost the economy if they win 2014 elections, the leaders of the leftist alliance said on Wednesday.

 The alliance of the Socialists and former Prime Minister Gordon Bajnai's new Egyutt (Together) 2014 party trails Prime Minister Viktor Orban's ruling conservative Fidesz party in opinion polls, which show voters have been slow to warm to the alliance, announced earlier this month.